memfault/interrupt/_drafts/A BLE Primer.md

 	$ nrfjprog -f NRF52 --reset
 	```

-The first run you run the application you'll most likely get an error that looks something like this:
+The first time you run the application you'll most likely get an error that looks something like this:

 ![](img/ble-primer/ram_offset_size_error.png)